 As required by law, the LECOM Police and Security reports crimes occurring on campus or non-campus buildings or property to the federal and state governments.
 In accordance with the Clery Act, the LECOM Police and Security is designated as the Campus Security Authority to receive reports of crimes at the Erie, PA and Bradenton, FL campuses.
-The Seton Hill University Police Department is designated as the Campus Security Authority to receive reports of crimes at the LECOM at Security Authority to receive reports of crimes at the LECOM at Security Authority to receive reports of crimes at the LECOM at Security Authority to receive reports of crimes at the LECOM at Security Authority to receive reports of crimes at the LECOM at Security Authority to receive reports of crimes at the Campus Security Authority to receive reports of crimes at the Campus Security Authority to receive reports of crimes at the Campus Security Authority to receive reports of crimes at the Campus Security Authority to receive reports of crimes at the LECOM at Security Authority to receive reports of crimes at the Campus Security Authority to receive reports of crimes at the Campus Security Authority to receive reports of crimes at Elmira is designated as the Campus Security Authority to receive reports of crimes at Elmira campus.
+The Seton Hill University Police Department is designated as the Campus Security Authority to receive reports of crimes at the LECOM at Security Authority to receive reports of crimes at the LECOM at Security Authority to receive reports of crimes at the LECOM at Security Authority to receive reports of crimes at the LECOM at Security Authority to receive reports of crimes at the LECOM at Security Authority to receive reports of crimes at the Campus Security Authority to receive reports of crimes at the Campus Security Authority to receive reports of crimes at the Campus Security Authority to receive reports of crimes at the Campus Security Authority to receive reports of crimes at the Campus Security Authority to receive reports of crimes at the Campus Security Authority to receive reports of crimes at the Campus Security Authority to receive reports of crimes at Elmira campus.